Quaternium-15: Applications

 The isolated cis-compound is used primarily in cosmetic applications, with a maximum permitted concentration in the EU of 0.2%.
 The mixed product (cis- and trans-) is used in a wider range of formulations such as: emulsifiable metal-cutting fluids, latex and emulsion paints, liquid floor polishes and floor waxes, and glues and adhesives.

 Safety concerns

-Quaternium-15 has been banned in the EU since 2017 and a bill is under consideration in the US.
+Quaternium-15 has been banned in the EU since 2017 and a bill was introduced in the US in 2017 to require the FDA to investigate its safety.

 Allergic reaction

 Quaternium-15 is an allergen, and can cause dermatitis.
 Many of those with an allergy to quaternium-15 are also allergic to formaldehyde.
-At low pHs, it would be expected to release significant amounts of formaldehyde due to acid hydrolysis via the Delepine reaction.
+At low pH values, it would be expected to release significant amounts of formaldehyde due to acid hydrolysis via the Delepine reaction.
 Allergic sensitivity to quaternium-15 can be detected using a patch test.

 It is the single most often found cause of allergic contact dermatitis of the hands (16.5% in 959 cases).
-In 2005–06, it was the fourth-most-prevalent allergen in patch tests (10.3%).
+In 2005–06, it was the fourth most prevalent allergen in patch tests (10.3%).

 Although quaternium-15 releases low amounts of formaldehyde.
 Even so, Johnson & Johnson announced plans to phase out its use of quaternium-15 in cosmetic products by 2015 in response to consumer pressure.